 - fabric softener

-Before you decide how to swap out your current, probably more toxic versions, let’s take a closer look at some of the reasons for making the change.
+Before you decide how to swap out your current, probably more toxic and expensive versions, let’s take a closer look at some of the reasons for making the change.

 ELIMINATE TOXINS FROM YOUR HOME AND THE ENVIRONMENT

-Over time, I have settled on a combination of the above-mentioned concentrates as well as ingredients like distilled white vinegar, baking soda, and even bottled lemon juice.
-I combine them with high-quality essential oils to create my own arsenal of very effective cleaners.
+Over time, I have settled on a combination of concentrated products as well as other readily available ingredients like distilled white vinegar, baking soda, and even bottled lemon juice.
+Combine them with high-quality essential oils to create your own arsenal of very effective cleaning solutions.

-By opting to create your own homemade cleaners you can help reduce the amount of packaging that might otherwise wind up in a landfill.
-Using a refillable glass spray bottle cuts out several plastic spray bottles.
+By opting to mix up your own homemade cleaners you are helping reduce the amount of packaging that might otherwise wind up in a landfill.
+Using refillable glass spray bottles cuts out several plastic spray bottles.
 Even if you choose to use plastic, you will get a lot more use from one container before recycling it.

 And since you are using bulk ingredients and/or concentrates you save on space as well.
 This is a biggie for anyone who is trying to embrace a more minimalist lifestyle.

-If you are wondering how long it will take you to gather recipes to create your own cleaners and come up with safer, cheaper ways to incorporate into your cleaning routine, fear not!
-I made it easy for you with this post by sharing my tips with you.
-All of the recipes I link to are recipes I have tried myself and I am completely confident that they will work.
+If you are wondering how long it will take you to gather recipes to create your own cleaners and come up with safer, cheaper ways to incorporate into your cleaning routine, I’ve got you covered!

 - 3 % hydrogen peroxide